Laughter is the shock absorber that eases the blows of life. Anon.

 As they clumped back behind the counter and picked out their bread, I picked up my sandwich and walked quickly to my car.
 But I was laughing then and chuckled as I drove for the next 200 miles, picturing a continuation of the scenario I had left behind.
 I’d love to have stayed to watch The Shrieker take on those tough guys and give them what-for.
 But as they say, “Discretion is the greater part of valor,” though I’m not sure valor is what I was going for.
-Clearly, in this sitation, discretion was the wisest choice.
+Clearly, in this situation, discretion was the wiser choice.

 Hearing this story, Uncle Richard laughed, too.
 As he guffawed and chortled some more, I could tell it had been a very long time since he had had anything to laugh about.
 But that day, for a little while, he did.

 This YouTube video of a baby will make you laugh…..